ambroiseRabier/SquadTS/README.md

 - No websocket API plugin yet (if this interests you, please open a feature request)
 - No database connector (if this interests you, please open a feature request)

-## Test SquadTS along side SquadJS
+## Running SquadTS along side SquadJS

-You can use https://github.com/Matttor/SimplestSquadRcon to circumvent the limit of one RCON connection from the same IP set by the Squad server.
+SquadTS uses https://github.com/Matttor/SimplestSquadRcon to circumvent the limit of one RCON connection from the same IP set by the Squad server by allowing pass through.

-You can also disable game modifying RCON command with `{dryRun: true}` in `<your-config>/rconSquad.json5`
+If you want to observe SquadTS behavior first, you push this step further and disable game modifying RCON command with `{dryRun: true}` in `<your-config>/rconSquad.json5`

 # Dev